Minh111104/Messi-website/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is created for educational purpose.

 ---

 **Made with ❤️ for Messi fans worldwide!** ⚽🏆

-*"Talent without hard work is nothing." - Lionel Messi*